 - 2-3 T basil pesto (I used my Basil Pesto with Lemon from the freezer)

-- Heat olive oil in a heavy pot with a tight-fitting lid; then add the Uncle Ben’s Converted Rice and saute until rice is light browned, about 2-3 minutes, stirring several times.
+- Heat olive oil in a heavy pot with a tight-fitting lid; then add the Uncle Ben’s Converted Rice (affiliate link) and saute until rice is light browned, about 2-3 minutes, stirring several times.